br3nr/waveview/README.md

 - Authentication - Waveview uses discords OAuth2 system to allow users to login and control the bot in the servers they are part of.
 Authentication only requires the identify scope (userame and profile picture)
 - Enhanced Control - Waveview has advanced track controls, including queue reordering, track scrubbing, and queue clearing features.
 - Snappy UI - Waveviews UI comes with intuitive but pleasant features that make interacting with the bot easy
-- Commands - If commands are more your thing, Waveview comes with those too!
-All commands  work with the queue
 - Seamless Music Playing - Thanks to the Wavelink library, the music playing experience is extremely smooth with no audio tearing